ManarEyad7/Contextual-Understanding-of-Video-Data-for-Surveillance-Analysis/README.md

 pip install -r requirements.txt
 ```

+Pretrained models can be downloaded by running

+./RAFT/models.zip

 ### 4. Running the Code

 To run the motion-based segmentation script, use the following command: